afreediz/MeetCheat/README.md

 | Mic socket costs too much | raise `VAD_RMS_OPEN` |
 | Word tails clipped on your mic | raise `VAD_HANGOVER_MS` |
 | Context note misses older discussion | raise `NOTES_VERBATIM_MS` |

+---

+## Contributing

+Open to contributions — issues and pull requests are welcome.
+Meet's markup moves, model IDs move, and the matcher always has room for more real-world manglings, so fixes for any of those are especially useful.

+If you found this helpful, a ⭐ is appreciated.